 “It came about on the next day that Moses sat down to judge the people, and the people stood before Moses from the morning until the evening.
-When Moses’ father in law saw what he was doing to the people, he said, ‘What is this thing that you are doing to the people?
-Why do you sit by yourself, while all the people stand before you from morning till evening?’
-Moses said to his father in law, ‘For the people come to me to seek God.
-If any of them has a case, he comes to me, and I judge between a man and his neighbor, and I make known the statutes of God and His teachings.’
-Moses’ father in law said to him, ‘The thing you are doing is not good.
+When Moses’ father in law saw what he was doing to the people, he said, “What is this thing that you are doing to the people?
+Why do you sit by yourself, while all the people stand before you from morning till evening?”
+Moses said to his father in law, “For the people come to me to seek God.
+If any of them has a case, he comes to me, and I judge between a man and his neighbor, and I make known the statutes of God and His teachings.”
+Moses’ father in law said to him, “The thing you are doing is not good.
 You will surely wear yourself out both you and these people who are with you for the matter is too heavy for you; you cannot do it alone.
 Now listen to me.
 I will advise you, and may the Lord be with you.
-[You] represent the people before God, and you shall bring the matters to God.’”
-(Exodus 13-19)
+[You] represent the people before God, and you shall bring the matters to God (Exodus 13-19).”

-The Lubavitcher Rebbe (Likutei Sichos) provides an incredible insight.
-Moshe received the Torah with complete clarity and spiritual luminescence.
-This was a result of the fact it was transmitted directly from God to him.
-This level of clarity is called re’iah, literally, sight.
+The Lubavitcher Rebbe (Rabbi Menachem Mendel Schneerson, 1902-1994) provides an incredible insight.
+Moshe received the Torah with incredible understanding and spiritual luminescence.
+This was a result of having it transmitted directly from God to him.
+This level of clarity is called re’iah (literally – sight).
 Moshe understood the Torah with the clarity of someone who had seen something with his own eyes.
 The Jewish people didn’t receive the communication directly from God, instead they chose to receive the Torah from Moshe (after the first two commandments).
-Their understanding was through the mechanism of shmiah, listening or hearing.
+Their understanding was through the mechanism of shmiah(listening or hearing).
 Moshe wanted to convey the Torah to the people with the clarity with which he received it.
 His experience was the pinnacle of spiritual perfection and he wanted to share this experience with the people by adjudicating their cases, settling their disputes and teaching them through the prism of his clarity.
 He wanted it to be perfect.
-Yisro tells him, “My beloved son-in-law, your intentions are so good and pure.
-But if it is perfection you seek, navol tibol gam ata gam ha’am ha’zeh, you will surely wear yourself out both yourself and these people who are with you.”
-The goal can’t be perfection, the goal must be “good.”
+Yisro tells him, “my beloved son-in-law, your intentions are so good and pure.
+But if it is perfection you seek, navol tibol gam ata gam ha’am ha’zeh (you will surely wear yourself out both you and these people who are with you).
+The goal can’t be perfection, the goal must be ’good.’”
 As the French author Voltaire wrote, “The perfect is the enemy of the good.”
 Perfection is rarely achievable and if by some miracle it is achieved, it cannot be sustained.
-Moshe, would ruin himself and the people in the pursuit of perfection.
+“Moshe, you will ruin yourself and the people if you pursue the ‘perfect.’”